sleepycat/explore_rb/README.md

     $ gems

+### Listing Symbols

+You can get an array of all existing symbols with:

+    $ symbols

 ### Visualizing code execution

 An SVG file showing the various function calls will be written to the desktop